Tho100/Automatic-Response-Discord/README.md

 # What is discord-auto-replier?

-A source code that sends an automatic response if a certain message is detected for Discord browser written in Python
+A source code that sends an automatic response if a certain message is detected for Discord browser.

 # Requirements